lianach/RocketGo/README.md

 ### Windows

 * `npm install`
-* `npm run build-watch` to start the webpack process
+* `npm run build-client-watch` to start the webpack process
 * Open another terminal window; from there, `npm run start-server` to start the server process